laravel-hyperf/laravel-hyperf.com/docs/docs/collections.md

 });
 ```

 Or, imagine you need to iterate through 10,000 Eloquent models.
-When using traditional Laravel collections, all 10,000 Eloquent models must be loaded into memory at the same time:
+When using traditional Laravel Hyperf collections, all 10,000 Eloquent models must be loaded into memory at the same time:

 ```php
 use App\Models\User;